Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 What about cinemas, entertainment venues, museums, libraries and open houses?

-New South Wales: museums, galleries and libraries, National Trust and Historic Houses Trust properties are open to guests, as long as 4 sq m is allowed per person and they have a Covid-19 safety plan.
+New South Wales: museums, galleries and libraries, National Trust and Historic Houses Trust properties are open to guests, as long as 2 sq m is allowed per person and they have a Covid-19 safety plan.
 For large venues attendance to a ticketed event with allocated seating must not exceed 50% of capacity.
 The total number of people in a major recreational facility hosting a non-ticketed or non-seated event must not exceed one person per 4 square m (excluding staff) with no maximum capacity.

-Victoria: entertainment and cultural venues such as music venues, museums, indoor and outdoor cinemas, and the casino are open, subject to capacity restrictions.
-Night clubs are also able to reopen.
-Brothels and strip clubs have reopened, but must have Covid-safe plans in place and follow strict patron limits.
+Masks no longer have to be worn by visitors or staff.

 Queensland: libraries, museums, art galleries, historic sites, indoor cinemas, concert venues, theatres, arenas, auditoriums, stadiums, nightclubs, outdoor amusement parks, zoos and arcades can reopen with a Covid-safe plan.